asseth/dao1901/README.md

 Trello: https://trello.com/b/bVfPFfjM/tasks

-Requires: python3.5, solc, geth (can be executed in assethbox)
+Requires: python3.5, solc 0.4.2, geth (can be executed in assethbox)

 Attach a console in dev mode
 ============================